cerner/terra-core/packages/terra-avatar/docs/avatar.md

 # Avatar

-The avatar variant displays an image or text, in a circular frame.
-If neither an image or text is provided, fallback user icon is displayed.
+The avatar variant represents a person - it displays an image or initials in a circular frame.
+If neither are provided, a fallback user icon displays.

 ## Getting Started